roniemartinez/dude/docs/index.md

     1. Import the `@select()` decorator
     2. Decorate the function `get_link()` with `@select()` and specify the selector for finding the element in the page.
-    3. It is required that decorator functions should accept 1 argument.
-This can be an object or a string.
-This can be of type `ElementHandle` or `BeautifulSoup` depending on which backend was used.
+    3. It is required that decorator functions should accept 1 argument (2 for Pyppeteer).
+This can be an object or a string depending on which backend was used.
     4. Return a dictionary with information obtained from the argument object.
 The dictionary can contain multiple key-value pairs or can be empty.

 The example above will get all the [hyperlink](https://en.wikipedia.org/wiki/Hyperlink#HTML) elements in a page and calls the handler function `get_link()` for each element.